Promote Your Online Course with Affiliate Marketing

 With affiliate marketing, you only pay for ads that convert.
-It’s a low-risk investment, with a clear ROI compared to other online marketing channels.
+Budgets won’t be wasted on impressions or views that don’t bring in paying customers.
+It’s low-risk investment and provides a clear ROI compared to other marketing channels.

 This is also a way to reward those who have taken your course and recommended it to others.
 Rewarding customers is a great way to build brand loyalty, making it more likely for them to enroll in future courses.

 Online school MasterTheHandpan is a great example of combining customer loyalty and affiliate promotions.